 Are you someone who is either hesitant to reach out to friends, or has no qualms and tends to reach out all the time?
 If either of these characteristics feels true for you, then initiation is an important part of your friendships.
 Taking the initiative to talk to a friend you’ve known for a long time but haven’t spoken to recently or starting a completely new friendship can be intimidating in so many ways.
 But in facing your fear and doing these things anyway, you actually gain that sense of connection you’re craving.

-Are you someone who feels recharged after talking to your friend, or need to see or spend time on the phone with your friend to know that there is a connection?
-If this feels true for you then quality time is important to you.
-Spending time with a friend whether it is in person or over the phone shows each of you how much you care and helps to make the connection stronger.
+Are you someone who feels recharged after chatting with a friend?
+Do you feel like you need to see or spend time on the phone with a friend to know that there’s still a connection?
+If this feels true for you, then quality time is important to you.
+Spending time with a friend — whether in person or over the phone — demonstrates to each of you how much you care, and helps to strengthen the connection.